mdawaffe/Congregate/README.md

 checked in to it, real time notifications are the only way to get that data.

 ### Setup
-1. Make sure `client/pushed-checkins` is writable by your webserver.
+1. Make sure the `client/checkins/` directory exists and is writable by your webserver.
+2. Make sure the `client/checkins/pushed/` directory exists and is writable by your webserver.
-2. Make sure `store/push/checkins` is a symlink to `client/pushed-checkins`.
+3. Make sure `store/push/checkins` is a symlink to `client/checkins/pushed`.
-3. Configure your webserver such that `client/receive.php` is publically accessible (no auth restrictions) at a URL of your choice (likely `https://wherever-your-congregate-site-is-hosted/receive.php`).
+4. Configure your webserver such that `client/receive.php` is publically accessible (no auth restrictions) at a URL of your choice (likely `https://wherever-your-congregate-site-is-hosted/receive.php`).
    You can test your URL by doing a normal GET request.
 A `405` response means it's set up *correctly*.
 Any other status code means something is wrong.
-4. Go to your Foursquare Developer Project at https://foursquare.com/developers/home
+5. Go to your Foursquare Developer Project at https://foursquare.com/developers/home
-5. In the project's settings, find the "Push API" section.
+6. In the project's settings, find the "Push API" section.
-6. Update "Push Notifications" to "Push checkins by this project's users"
+7. Update "Push Notifications" to "Push checkins by this project's users"
-7. Use the push URL you opened up in step 3.
+8. Use the push URL you opened up in step 3.
-8. For "Push Version", enter the current date in the format requested (`YYYYMMDD`).
+9. For "Push Version", enter the current date in the format requested (`YYYYMMDD`).
-9. Click Save.
+10. Click Save.
-10. Click the "Open Push Console" link.
+11. Click the "Open Push Console" link.
-11. Sending a test push should fail since the fake user data it sends does not match the user account (yours) that Congregate expects.
+12. Sending a test push should fail since the fake user data it sends does not match the user account (yours) that Congregate expects.
-12. Get your Foursquare User ID from `store/users/[YOUR_USER_ID].json`.
+13. Get your Foursquare User ID from `store/users/[YOUR_USER_ID].json`.
-13. Enter that ID into the "Resend last push from user" field and click "Resend".
+14. Enter that ID into the "Resend last push from user" field and click "Resend".
 The push should go through successfully.
-14. Check your server's `client/pushed-checkins/`.
+15. Check your server's `client/checkins/pushed/`.
 You should see one file corresponding to the push you just triggered.
-(Note that Congregate stores checkins by their ID so pushing the "Resend" button multiple times will not produce multiple files in `client/pushed-checkins/`.)
+(Note that Congregate stores checkins by their ID so pushing the "Resend" button multiple times will not produce multiple files in `client/checkins/pushed/`.)

 If the above all checks out, your server should receive a similar push for each new checkin of yours.
 The cron job is still important to fetch the full/long